 1. Aloke C, Obasi NA, Aja PM, et al: Combating Lassa Fever in West African Sub-Region: Progress, Challenges, and Future Perspectives.
 Viruses 15(1):146, 2023.
 Published 2023 Jan 3. doi:10.3390/v15010146

 The incubation period for Lassa fever is 5 to 16 days.

 Symptoms of Lassa fever begin with gradually progressive fever, weakness, malaise, and gastrointestinal symptoms (eg, nausea, vomiting, diarrhea, dysphagia, stomach ache); symptoms and signs of hepatitis Symptoms and Signs Acute viral hepatitis is diffuse liver inflammation caused by specific hepatotropic viruses that have diverse modes of transmission and epidemiologies.
 A nonspecific viral prodrome is followed... read more may occur.
 Over the subsequent 4 to 5 days, symptoms progress to prostration with sore throat, cough, chest pain, and vomiting.
 The sore throat becomes more severe during the first week; patches of white or yellow exudate may appear on the tonsils, often coalescing into a pseudomembrane.

-Occasionally, patients have tinnitus, epistaxis, bleeding from the gums and venipuncture sites, maculopapular rash, cough, and dizziness.
+Occasionally, patients have tinnitus, epistaxis, maculopapular rash, cough, and dizziness.